ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 To resolve these SEO challenges, upgrade your documentation deployment actions to ``doc-deploy-stable@v6`` and ``doc-deploy-dev@v6`` or higher.

-Here's how the latest ``doc-deploy`` actions automatically address these challenges:
+Here's how using the latest ``doc-deploy`` actions automatically address these SEO challenges:

 - They generate a corrected ``robots.txt`` that allows Google and other search engines to crawl all your documentation pages.
-- They add ``rel=canonical`` tags, which are HTML elements, in the head sections of HTML pages.
+- They add ``rel="canonical"`` tags, which are HTML elements, in the head sections of HTML pages.
   A canonical tag prevents duplicate content issues by specifying the preferred (canonical) URL for a group of pages that have the same or very similar content.
 Search engines use the canonical tag to determine the best representation of a page.
 Here is an example of a conical tag: